okurz/baremetal_support/README.md

 ### Lock related API
 #### /v1/host_lock/lock/<addr>
 - GET
-  take the lock if possible.
-If the host is already locked, HTTP status 412 is returned
+  take the lock if possible and return a token in the response body.
+  If the host is already locked, HTTP status 412 is returned.
+#### /v1/host_lock/lock/<addr>/<token>
 - PUT
-  free the lock.
+  token is retrieved when locking, this needs to be passed to the unlock. free the lock.
 If it is not locked, HTTP status 412 signals the error.
 #### /v1/host_lock/lock_state/<addr>
 - GET